Question: What is a BAT File?

 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of other file extensions to avoid and why.

-Notepad, included in all versions of Windows, or any text editor for that matter, can open a BAT file for editing.
-BAT files are text-based files meaning that any text editor will be able to properly display the file's contents.
+Notepad, included in all versions of Windows, can open a BAT file for editing.
+BAT files are text-based files so any text editor will be able to properly display the file's contents.